simonsejse/thecodingsorcerer/fsharp/fsharp.md

  |      CONSOLE OUTPUT       |
  +-+-+-+-+-+-+-+ +-+-+-+-+-+-+

-//Prints fromDiffList: » [3] here you notice 3 is baked into the list this is essentially the "magic"
+fromDiffList: » [3]
+//Here you notice 3 is baked into the list this is essentially the "magic"
 ```